The Golden Calf Is Finally Destroyed

 JUNE 29 - Nº 180 2 Kings 23:4-31; 2 Chronicles 35

 Although Josiah lived during a tremendously wicked time, he was willing to stand strong for God.
-He knew that only a few people would really listen, and that disaster would still come (see #179 - The Book Is Found).
+He knew that only a few people would really listen, and that disaster would still come (see #179 - June 28).
 But that didn’t make him any less determined to try to turn people’s hearts back to God.
 (Those who did are now eternally grateful!)
 Are you willing to be a bright light in a dark place even if only one person takes notice?